Ampretuzo/PDI_scraper_input_steps/ADD_NEW_SCRAPERS.md

 Simply run the test in debug mode with breakpoints enabled to see what it does in runtime.
 That's all you have to do to debug it - junit dependency is already included in the project.
 Please see concrete example in `SmergersScraperTest`.

 _NOTE_: this is not a _real_ unit test, it is just a convenience to launch desired method.

+###### Building and adding new dependency libraries

+To build the project simply run: `mvn clean install -DskipTests=true`.
+Find distribution in `specific-scrapers/target/drop-in-plugins.zip` file, it should be ready to be dropped in Kettle plugins folder - it will contain all the dependent libraries.

+To add new libraries to the project, you can add it as **provided** dependency in _specific-scrapers_ _pom.xml_.
+Make sure the new dependencies are _provided scope_, since the build is configured to pick them up and put them in libs folder automatically.